Phone-GWP-group

 Customer focus

-If you can source your packaging before peak packaging Monday, it can allow you to place a much greater emphasis on customer experience.
+If you can source your packaging before Peak Packaging Monday, it can allow you to place a much greater emphasis on customer experience.

 Benefits could be as simple as allowing the time to add logos and branding on your boxes or printing special edition packs for the festive period (or other planned promotions).